kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 [CDI](https://github.com/kubevirt/containerized-data-importer) is an utility designed to import Virtual Machine images for use with Kubevirt.

 At a high level, a persistent volume claim (PVC) is created.
-A custom controller watches for importer specific claims, and when discovered, starts an import process to create a raw image named *disk.img* with the desired content into the associated PVC
+A custom controller watches for importer specific claims, and when discovered, starts an import process to create a raw image named *disk.img* with the desired content into the associated PVC.

 #### Install CDI